zeroc-ice/ice/java-compat/README.md

 [Getting started] | [Examples] | [Maven packages] | [Documentation] | [Building from source]

 The [Ice framework] provides everything you need to build networked applications, including RPC, pub/sub, server deployment, and more.

-Ice for Java Compat is the Ice Java implementation that is backward-compatible with prior Ice releases.
+Ice for Java Compat is a Java implementation of the Ice framework that is largely source compatible with Ice for Java 3.6 and prior releases.

 ## Sample Code